 The goal at Harvest House is not only to teach men how to attain sobriety, but also how to participate as productive members of the community.
 Ranging from daily chores to supervisory work as a senior resident, the skills development component of the program teaches residents the importance of developing new skills, working hard, being punctual, managing responsibilities, and acting professionally.
 For instance, residents participate in the day-to-day tasks associated with running and maintaining the main facility, such as cleaning their living spaces, assisting in meal preparation, serving at meal-times, and cutting the grass.
 Through everyday tasks, residents develop positive habits and life skills that prepare them to live independently.

 Harvest House also offers residents the opportunity to gain more formal work skills and experience.
-Among other things, residents participate in fundraising sales in the phone room and carpentry at the Stevenage woodshop.
+Among other things, residents participate in fundraising sales in the phone room and woodworking at our woodshop.
 As they progress in the program, senior residents take on more responsibility and move on to more specific training, such as counsellor-in-training roles, administrative work, and supervision of house activities.